Stochastic PDE limit of the dynamic ASEP: Microscopic SHE and proof of Theorem

-where $\mathcal{L}$ defined in \eqref{eq:generator1} acts on $s_r(x)$ in $Z_r(x)$.
-Then, for each $x$, $M_t(x)$ is a martingale with respect to the natural filtration of $\{s_t\}_{t\geq 0}$ and $Z$ satisfies the following microscopic SHE where the nearest-neighbour discrete Laplacian $\Delta$ acts on the $x$-variable.
-The martingales $M_t(x)$ satisfy the following properties. \begin{enumerate} \item[(1)] The predictable quadratic covariation of the martingale \eqref{eq:Martingale} satisfies
+Then, for each $x$, the process $t \mapsto M_t(x)$ is a martingale with respect to the natural filtration of $\{s_t\}_{t\geq 0}$ and $Z$ satisfies the following microscopic SHE where the nearest-neighbour discrete Laplacian $\DDelta$, defined in Section~\ref{sec:notation}, acts on the variable $x$.
+Moreover, the martingales $M_t(x)$ have the following properties: \begin{enumerate} \item[(1)] the predictable quadratic covariation of the martingale \eqref{eq:Martingale} is given by